About Cheltenham Festival

 According to one major sportsbook, over £400 million is wagered on the races at the Cheltenham Festival.
 The four-day race card is home to 28 races and punters around the world bet on the event online and in bet shops.

-If you are looking for the latest odds and information along with race betting tips, you will find them here.
+If you are looking for the latest Cheltenham odds and information along with Cheltenham betting tips, you will find them on Cheltenhambetting.com.
 Our expert staff of writers know there is no bigger race festival in the UK and Ireland.
 Our writers’ tips will give you everything you need to know about the races from the Gold Cup to the Champion Hurdle.

 The Cheltenham Festival features 28 races spread across four great days of racing.
 Each day has a headline race that piques the interest of punters.
-Day one will be headlined by the Unibet Champion Hurdle with a prize purse of more than £450,000.
-On Day two the Queen Mother Champion Chase is the main event with this year’s event featuring Altior attempting to win a third in a row.
+Day one will be headlined by the Champion Hurdle with a prize purse of more than £450,000.
+On Day two the Queen Mother Champion Chase is the main event with this year’s event featuring Put The Kettle On attempting to win back-to-back races.
 The Ryanair Chase and Stayers’ Hurdle Race take centre stage on day three.
-Finally, day four caps off the Cheltenham Festival races with the world-famous Gold Cup.
+Finally, day four caps off the week at Prestbury Park with the world-famous Gold Cup won last year by Minella Indo.

 Cheltenham Betting Tips